bharrisau/wa-assoc-rules/rules.markdown

         prepaid mail.

 ## Quorum and proceedings at general meetings ##
-17. (1) At a general meeting TODO members present in person constitute a quorum.
+17. (1) At a general meeting the presence, in person, of at least 10% of the members entitled to vote constitutes a quorum.
     (2) If within 30 minutes after the time specified for the holding of a general meeting in a notice given under rule 16 (5) or (6)- (a) as a result of a request or notice referred to in